tweag/monad-bayes/docs/docs/usage.md

 Note that while `ListT` isn't in general a valid monad transformer, we're not requiring it to be one here.

-`PopulationT` is used to represent a collection of particles (in the statistical sense), along with their weights.
+`Population` is used to represent a collection of particles (in the statistical sense), along with their weights.

 There are several useful functions associated with it: